hanhy06/embellish_chat/docs/README.md

 # Embellish Chat for Fabric

 **Embellish Chat** is a Fabric mod that enhances the chat experience on Minecraft servers.
-It makes player communication more expressive and convenient with Markdown‑style formatting, mentions, clickable links, and mention notifications.
+It makes player communication more expressive and convenient with Markdown‑style formatting, mentionSegments, clickable links, and mentionSegment notifications.

 ---

 ## ✨ Key Features

 * **Markdown‑Style Formatting**: Bold, italic, underline, strikethrough, obfuscation, color, custom font, and links.
 Works in public chat, private messages, and commands.
 * **Mention System**: Mention individual players, your team, everyone, or nearby players with `@`.
-Online targets receive a notification; mentions auto‑tint to the player/team color.
+Online targets receive a notification; mentionSegments auto‑tint to the player/team color.
 * **Message Metadata**: Hover to see the send time, and click a message to copy it to the clipboard.

 ---